-The CY7C1418KV18, and CY7C1420KV18 are 1.8 V synchronous pipelined SRAM equipped with DDR II architecture.
-The DDR II consists of an SRAM core with advanced synchronous peripheral circuitry and a 1-bit burst counter.
+The CY7C1548KV18, and CY7C1550KV18 are 1.8 V Synchronous Pipelined SRAMs equipped with DDR II+ architecture.
+The DDR II+ consists of an SRAM core with advanced synchronous peripheral circuitry.
 Addresses for read and write are latched on alternate rising edges of the input (K) clock.
-Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of C and C if provided, or on the rising edge of K and K if C/C are not provided.
-On CY7C1418KV18 and CY7C1420KV18, the burst counter takes in the least significant bit of the external address and bursts two 18-bit words in the case of CY7C1418KV18 and two 36-bit words in the case of CY7C1420KV18 sequentially into or out of the device.
+Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of K and K. Each address location is associated with two 18-bit words (CY7C1548KV18), or 36-bit words (CY7C1550KV18) that burst sequentially into or out of the device.

 Asynchronous inputs include an output impedance matching input (ZQ).
 Synchronous data outputs (Q, sharing the same physical pins as the data inputs D) are tightly matched to the two output echo clocks CQ/CQ, eliminating the need for separately capturing data from each individual DDR SRAM in the system design.
-Output data clocks (C/C) enable maximum system clocking and data synchronization flexibility.

-All synchronous inputs pass through input registers controlled by the K or \overline{K} input clocks.
-All data outputs pass through output registers controlled by the C or \overline{C} (or K or \overline{K} in a single clock domain) input clocks.
+All synchronous inputs pass through input registers controlled by the K or K input clocks.
+All data outputs pass through output registers controlled by the K or K input clocks.
 Writes are conducted with on-chip synchronous self-timed write circuitry.